-The lawyers at Panish Shea & Boyle are uniquely qualified to handle these cases, as we’ve successfully represented commercial airline accident victims in the past.
+The lawyers at Panish Shea & Boyle are uniquely qualified to handle these commercial airline cases, as we’ve successfully represented commercial aviation accident victims in the past.
 We secured a substantial settlement for the victims and families of victims on Alaska Airlines Flight 261, which crashed in the ocean near California’s coastline in 2000 and killed 88 people.
 Our team is prepared to help you take on major commercial airlines for mechanical failures, pilot incompetence, and other negligence-related crash causes.

 What Causes Commercial Planes to Crash?

 Almost every commercial airline crash in history comes down to one or more human errors.
 While weather conditions, birds, and other acts of God have caused a fair share of aviation accidents, the majority stem from preventable errors by the part manufacturers, pilots, assistants, and air controllers.
 Issues such as engine failures, fuel leakage, incompetent pilots, collapsing structures, and fires have all contributed to preventable airplane crashes in the past.

 If you think an airline and/or another party is responsible for your recent commercial airplane accident, you have rights as a survivor.
 In many cases, airlines knew or should have known about the hazard, but they failed to repair it in time to prevent injuries and deaths.
 In these cases, survivors could sue the airline for negligence.
 Going to court after an aviation crash could result in payment for your medical bills, pain and suffering, lost wages, and other damages.